gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-ticket-sales.md

 As a reminder of what you'll be missing out on if you don't get a ticket this year:

-- Two days of talks from the [brightest minds](http://gophercon.com/speakers/) in the Go community include keynotes from [Russ Cox and Robert Griesemer](http://gophercon.com/#keynotes).
+- Two days of talks from the [brightest minds](http://gophercon.com/speakers/) in the Go community including keynotes from [Russ Cox and Robert Griesemer](http://gophercon.com/#keynotes).
 - Friday hack day, including a whole day of lightning talks on the main stage.
 - A fantastic [after party on the Wednesday evening](http://gophercon.com/events/after-party/) courtesy of Diamond sponsors [Google and Twitch](http://gophercon.com/sponsors/).
 - An optional day of [training and workshops](http://gophercon.com/#workshop-schedule) on the Tuesday before the conference.
 Tickets sold separately.